Fielder Church In 2026...

 For Fielder Church, relief and assistance only touch the surface of what they do.
 They have started over 60 churches in the last 10 years, and 10 more are in the works as I write this.
 They have sent over 1,400 of their own members to start these churches, and they range in distance from 20 minutes away by car to 20 hours away by plane.
 In fact, 100 of those members have chosen to take their families and lives, uproot them, and replant them in some of the most dangerous and least receptive regions of the world.
 It is no understatement to say that Fielder Church is changing the world.

 Through fasting and prayer, the leadership team re-envisioned what the church would look like if the gospel of Jesus became the bedrock and driver of all their activities.
-They began to dream of what a church could become if every one of its participants learned to plunge the depth of the in 2026 gospel personally and then to live out the gospel intentionally.
+They began to dream of what a church could become if every one of its participants learned to plunge the depth of the gospel personally and then to live out the gospel intentionally.
 They decided to start small with huddles of three to five people in what they call discipleship groups, where they would imbed the DNA of the gospel along with prayer, service, accountability and reproducibility.
 Core to these groups was multiplication.
 Each year those three to five would engage another three to five, and in a few years’ time, a movement occurred.

 The church began to speak the same language, bear the same heart, and pray the same prayer, and it became unstoppable.
 They shared with me that some people left in those initial days as the leadership began to take attention away from providing goods and services and instead focused on investing in training the people for work.
 Yet those who remained have developed into a task force that hell itself fears.